Growth structures for sustainability

-Does your business have a structure which helps to deliver the growth you are wanting?
-Are there weaknesses which frustrate you while impeding your growth?
+Does your business have a structure that helps to deliver the growth you are wanting?
+Are there weaknesses that frustrate you while impeding your growth?
 Has your business reached a worn-out stage, and as a result, you have become bored?
 They may be invisible to you because you’re too close to see them?

 What does it take to grow a sustainable business

 Growth is one of the most critical metrics for any business owner because they deliver a more accurate picture.
-It is essential to be able to demonstrate an ongoing increase in customers, revenues and financial resources while giving your business more secure information.
+Therefore, it is essential to demonstrate an ongoing increase in customers, revenues and financial resources while giving your business more secure information.

 Will there be enough working capital to satisfy the growth which the extra demand brings?
-Ensure your cash flow isn’t eroded by inadequate expense controls or, ill-advised investments brought about because of impatience?
-What is your risk appetite, growth often requires a willingness to tolerate a high debt-equity ratio?
+Ensure your cash flow isn’t eroded by inadequate expense controls or ill-advised investments brought about because of impatience?
+What is your risk appetite?
+Does growth often require a willingness to tolerate a high debt-equity ratio?

 Which business functions need fixing to improve growth structures?

 All too often, you tend to ignore problems when they are small and easily fixed, hoping they will go away.
-Mostly they don’t and then become out of hand, and the growth you were expecting doesn’t happen.
+But, unfortunately, mostly they don’t and then become out of hand, and the growth you were expecting doesn’t happen.

 Problems can arise because people who focus on systems and processes don’t notice that the services offered by the business are not wanted.
-The strategist may not understand what is stopping the growth.
-Do a quick scan of the primary functions of your business because this will help you to focus on the troubled areas.
+As a result, the strategist may not understand what is stopping the growth.
+Do a quick scan of the primary functions of your business because this will help you focus on the troubled areas.

 When you’re in business, you always hope to get a return on it, right?
-One critical aspect of surviving and thriving during even the most challenging times is to focus on improving and aligning all the functions of your organisation.
-Structure your business for growth.
+One critical aspect of surviving and thriving during even the most challenging times is to focus on improving and aligning your organisation’s functions.
+Structure your growing business.

 It’s not rocket science.
-But there are secrets to profitable growth, and if you know what they are, it can substantially boost your business success.
-Perhaps it’s time to engage with an experienced advisor or mentor to fill in your knowledge gaps.
+But there are secrets to profitable growth, and if you know what they are, they can substantially boost your business success.
+So perhaps it’s time to engage with an experienced advisor or mentor to fill in your knowledge gaps.

 Try not to get bogged down with the exposed issues in growth structures at the expense of growth prospects.
-Put the focus on the good things about the business which are working and making essential contributions while adding to growth and profitability.
+Instead, focus on the good things about the business, which are working and making essential contributions while adding to growth and profitability.
 It is where the external advisor comes into play.
 Let them focus on fixing the growth problem.
 While you focus on things to make a significant difference and the things you are good at and like doing.

 “Growth is never by mere chance; it is the result of forces working together”.
 James Cash Penny